MicrosoftDocs/xamarin-docs/docs/ios/user-interface/controls/ios-maps/index.md

 ---
-title: "Maps"
+title: "Maps in Xamarin.iOS"
-description: "iOS includes the MapKit framework, which makes it easy to add maps to an application.
-Using Map Kit, iOS applications can add interactive maps that support features such as panning and zooming, showing user location and layering rich graphics on a map.
-This article delves into several of Map Kit's features, showing how to take advantage of them to build geographic features into an application" ms.prod: xamarin ms.assetid: 5DD8E56D-51C1-4AFA-B387-79B5734698ED ms.technology: xamarin-ios
+description: "This document describes the iOS MapKit framework and how it is used with Xamarin.iOS.
+It discusses how to add a map, style it, pan and zoom, work with user location, add annotations, work with callouts and overlays, and perform local search." ms.prod: xamarin ms.assetid: 5DD8E56D-51C1-4AFA-B387-79B5734698ED ms.technology: xamarin-ios